 While HIV transmission has been globally declining, new HIV infections have been on the rise in the MENA region.
 In this frame, we dedicate one of the initiatives of Beirut Pride for HIV in particular, and STIs (sexually transmitted infections) in general.
-Our first instalment takes place around December 1st, 2017: World AIDS Day.
+Our first installment takes place around December 1st, 2017: World AIDS Day.

 Beirut Pride joins forces with Dr. Jacques Mokhbat (Lebanese AIDS Society) and the National AIDS Control Program in Lebanon (Ministry of Public Health – MOPH) and organises, from Thursday, November 30th, 2017, to Saturday, December 2nd, 2017, a series of activities to communicate on HIV and other STIs (sexually transmitted infections) in collaboration with various organisations, colleges, schools, hospitals, malls and venues.